dbaba/vagrant-edison-build/README.md

 This will take a couple of hours or more depending on your network bandwidth and allocated hardware resources.

 It took 2 hours and 10 minutes for the first build with 2.8 GHz Intel Core i7 and 16GiB RAM (4GiB RAM and 2 cpus were allocated for VM).
-The second build after adding 3 modules was finished around 15 munites though.
+The second build after adding 3 modules was finished around 15 minutes though.

-The shell script takes you to `/mnt/edison` where the rootfs is exapanded.
+The shell script takes you to `/mnt/edison` where the rootfs is expanded.

 The command output looks like as follows.